HoBeedzc/DS-Project-2020/README.md

 # ds_project
-the solution of the final work of data struct (BUAA SEM 2020)
+the solution of the final work of Data Struct (BUAA SEM 2020)

-all the questions are as follow:
+All the questions are as follow:

 ### 1.Josephu

+Programming to solve Josephu's problem.

 ### 2.Polynomial